-Microsoft is reportedly busy with the development and launch of a brand new smartphone called the Surface Phone, however, the authenticity of these reports have not been confirmed yet.
-This smartphone was set for launch in 2017 or the first quarter of 2018 but there has been no official word about it.
+Microsoft is reportedly busy with the development and launch of a brand new smartphone called the Surface Phone.
+However, the authenticity of these reports has not been confirmed yet.
+This smartphone was set for launch in 2017 or the first quarter of 2018, but there has been no official word about it.

-A handful of phones running on Windows 10 OS are displayed for sale in the Microsoft online store, along with some Lumia devices and gadgets from Alcatel, HP, and Acer among others.
+A handful of phones running on Windows 10 OS is displayed for sale in the Microsoft online store, along with some Lumia devices and gadgets from Alcatel, HP, and Acer among others.

 The Mobile World Congress (MWC) 2017 witnessed a conspicuous lack in any Windows 10-powered phone.
-Microsoft made its present felt only by displaying some Windows 10-powered tablets and two-in-one devices.
+Microsoft made its presence felt only by displaying some Windows 10-powered tablets and two-in-one devices.

 Microsoft, therefore, is prepared for the final nail in the coffin and the world may soon witness a complete wipeout of the Windows Phone from the smartphone market.